-- (1) Should focus on aspects of prevention activities that may be different within a deployed environment. - (2) At a minimum, will include the competencies and topical training requirements listed in this paragraph. - (a) Promote DoD, military, and Service core values to reinforce social norms that prevent sexual assault and other related violent, harmful, or abusive acts across the continuum of harm (e.g., promote DoD, military, and Service core values through their individual actions to shape, reaffirm, and share norms of dignity, respect, inclusion, and connectedness that actively deter abusive or harmful acts in their contingency environment; reinforce norms that counter sexual assault, such as healthy and equitable sexual and gender norms). - (b) Support and maintain protective and professional organizational climates that ensure the safety of all team members (e.g., appropriate boundary setting for respectful professional and personal relationships in their contingency environment). - (c) Develop and apply skills that contribute to the primary prevention of: - 1.
+- (1) Should focus on aspects of prevention activities that may be different within a deployed environment. - (2) At a minimum, will include the competencies and topical training requirements listed in this paragraph. - (a) Promote DoD, military, and Service core values to reinforce social norms that prevent sexual assault and other related violent, harmful, or abusve acts across the continuum of harm (e.g., promote DoD, military, and Service core values through their individual actions to shape, reaffirm, and share norms of dignity and respect that actively deter abusive or harmful acts in their contingency environment; reinforce norms that counter sexual assault. - (b) Support and maintain protective and professional organizational climates that ensure the safety of all team members (e.g., appropriate boundary setting for respectful professional and personal relationships in their contingency environment). - (c) Develop and apply skills that contribute to the primary prevention of: - 1.
 Sexual assault, as determined by the Military Services. - 2.
 Other related violent, harmful, or abusive acts (e.g., help-seeking, empathy, healthy coping skills, positive bystander behaviors in their contingency environment).